 A busy urban metropolis, an educational center, a textile hub and a city with a glorious past – Ahmedabad is a popular and one of the most significant places of Gujarat.
-As a city of full of history and heritage, Ahmedabad attracts a number of tourists with varied interests.
+As a city full of history and heritage, Ahmedabad attracts a number of tourists with varied interests.

 Popular places to see in Ahmedabad are a mix of magnificent temples, striking mosques, interesting museums, picturesque lakes, calming river-front and bits of Gandhi heritage.
-With so many tourist places in Ahmedabad, all you need is to pick your favourite four or five (depending on the duration of your stay) and cover them for sure.
+With so many tourist places in Ahmedabad, all you need is to pick your favorite four or five (depending on the duration of your stay) and cover them for sure.

-1. Sabarmati Ashram – A glimpse into the kosher world of Mahatma Gandhi
+1. Sabarmati Ashram – A Glimpse Into The Kosher World Of Mahatma Gandhi

 Tranquil and placid, Sabarmati Ashram is an ultimate abode to acquire peace and calm.
-Located on the banks of River Sabarmati, it is also popular as Gandhi Ashram, Harijan Ashram and Satyagraha Ashram.
+Located on the banks of River Sabarmati, it is also popular as Gandhi Ashram, Harijan Ashram, and Satyagraha Ashram.
 It was built by Gandhiji after he returned from South Africa in 1915.
 Mahatma desired to pursue works related to agriculture, animal husbandry, and khadi udyog from here.

 Today, Sabarmati Ashram is the most significant tourist place in Ahmedabad.
 A number of Indian and international tourists flock here to have a look at the reminiscences of the ‘Life of Gandhi’, his works, and success and failures while attempting to develop India.

 Don’t miss: If you are visiting the Gandhi Ashram, stop by at Upasana Mandir, Magan Niwas, Hriday Kunj, Udyog Mandir, and Nandini.
-The Ashram Museum, which includes an art gallery, a library and the archives, tells you a lot of about Gandhi, his family, his ways, revolutionary movements and much more.
+The Ashram Museum, which includes an art gallery, a library, and the archives, tells you a lot about Gandhi, his family, his ways, revolutionary movements and much more.